Old Town Ohrid

 We zigzagged our way uphill in the direction of Samuel’s Fortress.
 Instantly charmed by the architecture, narrow streets, and quaint atmosphere of Old Town Ohrid.

-The temperature had risen to the high teens and we could not believe our luck.
-Entrance fees to the fortress were 60 Macedonian denars each, $1.10.
+The temperature had risen to the high teens, and we could not believe our luck.
+The entrance fees to the fortress were 60 Macedonian denars each, $1.10.

-Ohrid Fortress or Tsar Samuel’s Fortress is one of the largest fortification constructions in North Macedonia.
-Located on Ohrid Hill 100 meters above Lake Ohrid you get impressive views of the lake to the south and the town of Ohrid to the north.
+Ohrid Fortress, or Tsar Samuel’s Fortress, is one of the largest fortification constructions in North Macedonia.
+Located on Ohrid Hill 100 meters above Lake Ohrid, it offers impressive views of the lake to the south and the town of Ohrid to the north.

-The fortress has been destroyed and rebuilt many times throughout history and dates back to 209 BC.
+The fortress has been destroyed and rebuilt throughout history, dating back to 209 BC.

 Diana with a black labrador retriever at the Ancient Theatre in Ohrid